What is osteoarthritis (OA) of the knee?

 Knee X-ray of a normal (left) and an osteoarthritic (right) knee.
 Note the reduction in space between the two bones.

-Diagnostic Ultrasound for Knee osteoarthritis
+Diagnostic Ultrasound for Knee Osteoarthritis

 Many symptoms associated with osteoarthritis are caused by synovitis.
 Synovitis does not show on x-ray, but can be assessed using diagnostic ultrasound imaging.
 Diagnostic ultrasound can also highlight joint effusion, a reduced joint space, a Baker’s cyst and bony changes at the joint margins, which are also associated with OA.

-MRI for Knee osteoarthritis
+MRI for Knee Osteoarthritis

 An MRI uses radio waves and a strong magnetic field to create images of both hard and soft tissues in your body.
-An MRI can sometimes be useful to assess for additional soft tissue problems, meniscal/cartilage tears and loose bodies in the knee, that often coexist with OA.
+An MRI can sometimes be useful to assess for additional soft tissue problems, specific meniscal/cartilage tears and loose bodies in the knee, that often coexist with OA.

 At Complete Physio we offer a “one stop knee OA clinic” where we can provide a range of treatments to get people out of pain and back to full function.
 These include: